7 Best East Coast RV Destinations

 Over 94 million people in the U.S. reside on the coastline, and it is easy to see why.
 Whether you’re watching the waves roll in and out, sunbathing, walking on the beach, or dining on the beachfront, the coast has long been central to the heartbeat of humanity.

-This year, if you’re ready to experience all the coast has to offer, consider an East Coast destination.
+If you’re ready to experience all the coast has to offer, consider an exciting East Coast destination.
 From the swamps of Florida to the rugged coastlines of Maine, our guide will walk you through the top East Coast RV destinations in the U.S.

 Fort De Soto County State Park, Florida

-Starting in the deep South, Fort De Soto County State Park is a stunning Florida campground with the perfect blend of beaches, amenities, and history.
+Let’s kick things off in the deep South!
+Fort De Soto County State Park is a stunning Florida campground that contains the perfect blend of beaches, amenities, and rich history.

-During your stay, choose from one of the 200 campsites outfitted with partial and full hookups.
-Spend the day beachside where you can rent bikes and kayaks or try your hand at fishing off the park’s pier.
-For the history buff, take time to explore the park’s historical fort and take a step back in time.
+During your stay in Fort De Soto, you can choose from one of the 200 campsites outfitted with partial and full hookups.
+On days spent beachside, you can rent bikes and kayaks or try your hand at fishing off the park’s pier.
+History buffs can take time to explore the park’s historical fort and take a step back in time.

 If animals are your passion, take time to learn about the three hundred different species of birds in the park.
-And, if you’re lucky, you might even spot a loggerhead sea turtle swimming in the immediate area.
+If you’re lucky, you might even spot a loggerhead sea turtle swimming in the immediate area.

 Skidaway Island State Park, Georgia

-Find your way out of the swamps of Florida and into the Peach state.
-Here, no trip would be complete without booking a few days at Skidaway Island State Park.
-Located near the historic town of Savannah, this park is tucked up against the Skidaway narrows, which are part of Georgia’s Intracoastal Waterway.
+After stopping in Fort De Soto, it’s time to find your way out of Florida and into the Peach State.
+No trip to Georgia would be complete without booking a few days at Skidaway Island State Park, a well-loved campground perfect for memory-making.
+Located near the historic town of Savannah, this park is tucked up against the Skidaway Narrows, which are part of Georgia’s Intracoastal Waterway.

 Nature enthusiasts will love the park’s campground, which features large live oaks and draping Spanish moss.
-Many RV sites come equipped with sewer hookups, as well as water and electricity.
+Many RV sites have sewer hookups, as well as water and electricity.

 Myrtle Beach KOA Resort, South Carolina

-Heading up the coastline, make your way to the Palmetto State, where the trees sway, and the beaches dazzle.
+As you head up the coastline, be sure to make your way to the Palmetto State, where the trees sway, and the beaches dazzle.
 Perhaps one of the most well-known beaches of South Carolina is Myrtle Beach.
 Conveniently located in the heart of this resort town, Myrtle Beach KOA Resort allows you easy access to beaches, dining, shopping, and more.

 The campground itself features large old-growth pines.
 This resort’s RV sites offer full hookups with ample space for big rigs.
 During the spring, summer, and fall, kids will enjoy the campground’s ice cream socials, game nights, and a ride on the colorful worm train.